-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status. eCA shall monitor the responder for such requests as part of its security response procedures.
+If the OCSP responder receives a request for the status of a certificate serial number that is "assigned", the responder shall respond with the status at that time of the certificate assigned with that serial number.
+If the OCSP responder receives a request for the status of a certificate serial number that is "unused", the responder shall not respond with a "good" status. eCA shall monitor the responder for such requests as part of its security response procedures.